Typhoon Ruby (1988): Philippines

 Throughout the archipelago, Typhoon Ruby flattened homes, sank ships, and blew buses and trucks off freeways.
 Much of the entire island of Luzon lost power due to the typhoon.
 Ten people were feared dead, including one child, on October 23 when a tornado destroyed six villages near Cagayan de Oro.
 There, five others drowned in floodwaters triggered by flash flooding and 26,000 people were displaced from their homes.
 After the Agusan River overflowed its banks, 1,000 houses were destroyed, leading to more than 20,000 homeless.
 The Augsen Bridge was also destroyed by the typhoon.
 The typhoon killed fifteen people in the province of Zamboanga del Sur, six on Camiguin Island, three in Nueva Ecija, two in Surigao City and one in Nueva Ecija, Pampanga, Bulacan and Iloilo.
-In Cugman, a town within the province of Misamis Oriental, six fatalities were reported, and 1,000 dwellings were destroyed, which resulted in 20,000 people displaced from their residence.
+In Cugman, Cagayan de Oro, six fatalities were reported, and 1,000 dwellings were destroyed, which resulted in 20,000 people displaced from their residence.
 In Mindoro Island, twenty people were killed, and roughly 250 houses as well as a bridge were destroyed.
 Elsewhere, three miners died in a landslide in Davao.
 Six people drowned in Zamboanga del Sur.
 According to military reports, a bus fell under the Sibalom River after a 300 m bridge, which the bus was atop of, collapsed.
 Consequently, five people were killed and 40 others were presumed dead, most of whom were either trapped inside the bus or were swept away by flood waters.
 Seventeen others were rescued.
-Five people died in the province of Pagadian, including one in Pagadian City.
-Around 3,000 people were evacuated due to rough seas in Legazpi.
+Five people died in Zamboanga del Sur, including one in Pagadian City.
+Around 3,000 people were evacuated due to rough seas in Legazpi, Albay.
 Approximately 150 dwellings were flooded in Cebu City.

-In the capital city of Manila, power was knocked out, resulting in many downed trees, and numerous landslides were reported.
+In the capital Manila, power was knocked out, resulting in many downed trees, and numerous landslides were reported.
 The city itself suffered widespread flooding which left about 6,000 homeless, but no casualties were reported.
 The suburb of Marikina, however, sustained the worst impact of all Manila suburbs from the typhoon, where a river overflowed its banks, and 15,000 people were reported homeless.
-According to press reports, water levels in one subdivision of the suburb were nearly 2.5 m high, which forced homeowners to either hang on to oil containers, the trunks of banana trees, and other debris to stay afloat, or climb to the rooftops of the few two-story homes in Marinka.
+According to press reports, water levels in one subdivision of the suburb were nearly 2.5 m high, which forced homeowners to either hang on to oil containers, the trunks of banana trees, and other debris to stay afloat, or climb to the rooftops of two-story homes.
 Throughout the city, 11 casualties were reported.
 A Continental Airlines DC-10 jetliner, which carried 251 passengers from Hawaii, skidded while landing during heavy rain and nearly overshot the runway at the Manila airport, where 24 hour rainfall total exceeded 250 mm.